Jon Oringer: Early life and education

 Jon Oringer was born in 1974 in Scarsdale, New York, where he spent his childhood.
-He began learning computer programming in elementary school at the age of five, using his Apple IIe to code "simple games and plug-ins for bulletin board systems."
+Oringer is Jewish.
+He began learning computer programming in elementary school, using his Apple IIe to code "simple games and plug-ins for bulletin board systems."
 As he grew older he also developed his own photos as a hobby.
-Attending Scarsdale High School from 1988 to 1992, by the age of fifteen Oringer was teaching guitar lessons for cash, later moving on to fixing computers out of his parents house when he realized it was more lucrative.
+Attending Scarsdale High School from 1988 to 1992, by the age of fifteen Oringer was teaching guitar lessons, later moving on to fixing computers out of his parents house when he realized it was more lucrative.
 Oringer started selling his own software products over the internet when he began attending Stony Brook University in 1993, inventing and selling thousands of copies of what Forbes describes as "one of the Web's first pop-up blockers."
 After graduating with a BS in computer science and mathematics in 1997, from 1996 to 1998 he studied computer science at Columbia University, graduating with an MS. While enrolled at Columbia he continued "trying to create products to complement the pop-up blocker," using a subscription model to sell "personal firewalls, accounting software, cookie blockers, trademark managers," and other small programs.
 Oringer estimates that he founded about ten small startup companies, most of which had Oringer as the sole employee.